ramen106/bmp-image-filter/README.md

     3. Improve performance as I feel right now it's slower and hogs more memory than it needs to.
     4. Expand image format support

-- But I suppose for now it's finished, and I can come back to it when I improve my skills.
+- But for now it's finished, and I can come back to it when I improve my skills.

 ## License